 - A. Environment Designations Permit Requirements.
 Where transportation is proposed in the following designations, the identified permit requirements shall apply.
 Note: New trail construction shall be regulated under applicable recreation and public access (Section 22.600.165) provisions. - 1.
 Natural: prohibited, except to serve essential transportation corridors or in support of permitted uses and activities, and then with a CUP. - 2.
-Rural conservancy and urban conservancy: CUP except an SDP shall be required for development necessary to protect existing public roads within existing rights-of way - 3.
+Rural conservancy and urban conservancy: a CUP is required, except an SDP shall be required for development unless the proposal is necessary to protect existing public roads within existing rights of way. - 3.
 Shoreline residential and high intensity: SDP. - B. Development Standards. - 1.
-New transportation facilities and maintenance of existing transportation facilities shall be carried out in a manner that will: (a) a void a net loss of shoreline ecological functions, and (b) result in a net improvement in ecological functions where feasible and appropriate.
+New transportation facilities and maintenance of existing transportation facilities shall be carried out in a manner that will: (a) a void a net loss of shoreline ecological functions, and (b) result in a net improvement in ecological functions where feasible and a ppropriate.
 Unavoidable a dverse impacts shall be mitigated. - 2.
 Parking facilities shall only be allowed when: - a.
 Necessary to support an authorized use; and - b.
-No net loss of ecological functions can be demonstrated; and - Visual impacts are minimized. - 3.
-New or expanded transportation routes in the shoreline jurisdiction, including a ssociated wetlands, shall to the greatest extent feasible:
+No net loss of ecological functions can be demonstrated; and - c.
+Visual impacts are minimized. - 3.
+New or expanded transportation routes in the shoreline jurisdiction, including a ssociated wetlands, shall to the greatest extent feasible: - a.
+Be located in a reas that do not require shoreline stabilization, dredging, extensive cut/fill and other forms of shoreline alteration; - b.
+Be limited to local access and public shoreline access routes; - c.
+Be located in existing rights-of-way and corridors; and/or - d.
+Not be built within shoreline jurisdiction when reasonable or practicable alternative exist.